Configuration

 Environment Variables as Replacements for Data

-It is very important to always remember that environment variables contained in your .env are only replacements for existing data.
+It is very important to always remember that environment variables contained in your .env are only replacements for existing scalar values.

-Simply put, you can change only the property value that exists in the Config class by setting it in your .env.
+Simply put, you can change only the property’s scalar value that exists in the Config class by setting it in your .env.

-You cannot add a property that is not defined in the Config class, nor can you change it to an array if the value of the defined property is a scalar.
+1. You cannot add a property that is not defined in the Config class.

 For example, you cannot just put app.myNewConfig = foo in your .env and expect your Config\App to magically have that property and value at run time.